gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 This document defines two new registries in the Stream Control Transmission Protocol (SCTP) Parameters group that IANA maintains.
-Theses registries are for the extra cause codes for protection related errors and the Protection Options identifiers for the PVALID chunk.
+Theses registries are for the extra cause codes for protection related errors.
 It also adds registry entries into several other registries in the Stream Control Transmission Protocol (SCTP) Parameters group: